 Every newsletter, we showcase how a reader is using AI to work smarter, save time, or make life easier.

-Today’s workflow comes from reader Canaan M. in Sprague River, OR:
+Today’s workflow comes from reader Vic V. in the U.K.:

 How do you use AI?
 Tell us here.